 technical university in the 1990’s.

-dollops of humour!
-After a while you recognise the names - there are some obvious first class specialists providing answers in more specialised fields, e.g. medicine.
+After a while you'll also start to recognise names - there are some obviously first class specialists providing answers in more specialised fields such as medicine.

 Beneath the table of entries you’ll find a list of orthographically similar words, plus a list of forums which deal with queries on translating this term ("Forums-Titlen, die den Suchgriff enthalten") in the form of links.